MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-overview.md

 By default, Azure SQL Database stores data in geo-redundant [storage blobs](/azure/storage/common/storage-redundancy) that are replicated to a [paired region](/azure/availability-zones/cross-region-replication-azure).
 Geo-redundancy helps protect against outages impacting backup storage in the primary region and allows you to restore your server to a different region in the event of a disaster.

 To ensure your data stays within the same region where your database is deployed, you can change the default geo-redundant backup storage redundancy.
 The storage redundancy mechanism stores multiple copies of your data so that it is protected from planned and unplanned events, including transient hardware failure, network or power outages, or massive natural disasters.
 The configured backup storage redundancy is applied to both short-term backup retention settings that are used for point in time restore (PITR) and long-term retention used for long-term backups (LTR).

-Backup storage redundancy can be configured when you create your database, and can be updated at a later time; the changes made to an existing database apply to future backups only.
-After the backup storage redundancy of an existing database is updated, it may take up to 48 hours for the changes to be applied.
-Geo-restore is disabled as soon as a database is updated to use local or zone redundant storage.
+To learn more about storage redundancy, see [Data redundancy](/azure/storage/common/storage-redundancy).

 The option to configure backup storage redundancy provides flexibility to choose one of the following storage redundancies for backups:

 - **Locally-redundant (LRS)**:  Copies your backups synchronously three times within a single physical location in the primary region.
 LRS is the least expensive replication option, but isn't recommended for applications requiring high availability or durability.
 - **Zone-redundant (ZRS)**: Copies your backups synchronously across three Azure availability zones in the primary region.
+Currently only available in [certain regions](/azure/storage/common/storage-redundancy#zone-redundant-storage).
 - **Geo-redundant (GRS)**: Copies your backups synchronously three times within a single physical location in the primary region using LRS, then copies your data asynchronously to a single physical location in the [paired](/azure/availability-zones/cross-region-replication-azure#azure-cross-region-replication-pairings-for-all-geographies) secondary region.

-To learn more about storage redundancy, see [Data redundancy](/azure/storage/common/storage-redundancy).
+Backup storage redundancy is configured when you create your database, and can be updated at a later time; the changes made to an existing database apply to future backups only.
+After the backup storage redundancy of an existing database is updated, it may take up to 48 hours for the changes to be applied.

-> [!IMPORTANT]
+> [WARNING]
-> - Zone-redundant storage is currently only available in [certain regions](/azure/storage/common/storage-redundancy#zone-redundant-storage).
+> - [Geo-restore](recovery-using-backups.md#geo-restore) is disabled as soon as a database is updated to use local or zone redundant storage.
 > - Backup storage redundancy for Hyperscale databases can only be set during creation.
 This setting cannot be modified once the resource is provisioned.
-Use [Database copy](database-copy.md) to update the backup storage redundancy settings for an existing Hyperscale database.
+Use [active geo-replication](active-geo-replication-overview.md) to update backup storage redundancy settings for an existing Hyperscale database with minimum downtime.
+Alternatively, use use [Database copy](database-copy.md).
 Learn more in [Hyperscale backups and storage redundancy](hyperscale-automated-backups-overview.md#backup-storage-redundancy).

 ## Backup usage